apbodnar/FSPT/README.md

 `scene` is the base filename of the scene json file you wish to render.
 `res` is the height and width of the canvas in pixels and defaults to the window dimensions if unused.
 Valid paterns are `res=<width>x<height>`, and `res=<square dimensions>` for a square viewport, `res=<scalar>x` to scale the internal resolution by 1 / `<scalar>`.
 `mode` sets the desired features.
 For alpha use `mode=alpha`.
 For light sampling `mode=nee`.
 For both use `mode=alpha_nee`.
 Light sampling slows down rendering but can vastly speed up convergence if using area lights.
 Alpha slows rendering greatly.

-Try messing with the mouse, scrolling, and WASD + RF keys.

 A scene config file like `cath.json` looks like: